 The Research, Policy and Planning Department (RPPD) of the CBL does not have a functional data warehouse for the storage of data from various sources.
-Data are often kept in self-established excel databases by the various units of the department which iii.
+Data are often kept in self-established excel databases by the various units of the department which cannot be used to perform complex queries for business analytics.
+Therefore, there is iii.
 Development of Forecasting and Policy Analysis System